rui-batista/SAML.PoC/README.md

 1. The first implementation uses ITfoxtec to implement SAML and follows a post from [morioh.com](https://morioh.com/p/78ee005c07cc) and the ITfoxtec samples.
 For this inplementation, project `SAML.PoC.IdP` plays the role of a (very) simple IdP (Identity Provider) and project `SAML.PoC.SP1` the role of a basic .NET MVC service provider.

-2. **WIP:** The second implementation uses Keycloak as Identity Provider, and the project `SAML.PoC.SP2` as a .NET MVC Service Provider.
+2. The second implementation uses Keycloak as Identity Provider, and the project `SAML.PoC.SP2` as a .NET MVC Service Provider.

-3. **TODO:** The third implmentation will use WIF (Windows Identity Foundation) to implmement SAML.
+3. **WIP:** The third implmentation will use WIF (Windows Identity Foundation) to implmement SAML.

 4. **TODO:** The fourth implmentation will use OWIN (Open Web Interface for .NET) to implement SAML.